 8. I’m a nurse.
 How do I prove that I have successfully completed the course?

 9. What’s the sequence?
 When should I complete my 90-hours?

 However, as I’ve said before, I think you’re doing yourself and everyone else a disservice by trying to provide sub-specialized clinical care when you haven’t had the didactic education.

 Hence, while I guess you can, I’d wonder, why would you want to?

 10. Do I still have time to complete your 90-hour course before the deadline?

 That depends on your circumstances, and how fast you learn.
 If you have no distractions, yes, I suppose you could do it.

-By now,, you would need to stay focused on completing an all-online 90-hour lactation course, rather than learning the material to earn your credits by May 29.
+By now,, you would need to stay focused on completing an all-online 90-hour lactation course, rather than learning the material to earn your credits before the upcoming deadline.
 Then, you’d need to go back and truly learn the material between that date and the date of your fall exam.

 Bottom line is that you need to have 90 hours of lactation-specific education prior to applying for the exam, and those 90 hours must have been in the 5 years prior to applying.